#ContinuityOfGovernment, #WW3, #DeepState

-Baum got up from the bench and walked to the cart.
+Baum got up from the bench and approached the cart.
 The plastic door opened.
 She looked inside.
 There was a driver and a man seated in the back seat who was hidden in the shadow cast by the tinted vinyl windows.

 “Please, get in.”